Reviewed by: Nick Nicotra, Chief Science Officer

 1

-No USP or pharmaceutical-grade designation
+No USP or USP-grade designation

 Without this designation, there's no assurance the MB meets human consumption standards.
 Lab-grade and industrial MB are not intended for human use.